freme-project/freme-project.github.io/knowledge-base/freme-for-developers/publish-maven-artifacts.md

 There are a few requirements that need to be fullfilled by your projects in order to successfully upload your artifacts.
 A detailed description for the requirements can be found on the [Sonatype documentation](http://central.sonatype.org/pages/requirements.html).
+Most of the information that is described in this paragraph is already included in freme-parent.
+So if you build a FREME-project that inherits from freme-parent it will not be necessary to specify that information again.

 * Provide Javadoc and Source archives.
 You can use the [Maven javadoc-plugin](http://maven.apache.org/plugins/maven-javadoc-plugin/) and the [Maven source-plugin](https://maven.apache.org/plugins/maven-source-plugin/usage.html).
 Whenever Java 8 detects malformed Javadoc it will throw an Error, and not only Warnings as it used to be in earlier versions,